-You’ll find details of our availability on the contact and services page.
-We only book a handful of projects each year in order to deliver our best work and only work on projects that we think are a good fit.
-We work on a first come first serves basis, and paying the initial fee secures a place in the schedule.
-So if you’re interested in working together contacting us as soon as possible is the best thing to do.
+I only book a handful of projects in order to deliver my best work and I only work on projects that I think are a good fit.
+I work on a first come first serves basis – paying the initial fee secures a place in the schedule.
+So if you’re interested in working together contacting me as soon as possible is the best thing to do.

 The process can take anywhere from 2-8 weeks, depending on the speed of communication, clarity of ideas, scale of projects and number of revisions.

 I prefer to give projects the time and attention they need, but I can rush it for an additional fee.
 Rush projects are completed during overtime hours so as to not interfere with current client projects.
 The rush fee is 50% of the total cost.

 I insert as much content as necessary to test the layout and features.
 For example, a couple of images to show how a gallery or post slider will work.

 It is your responsibilty to have all content ready and organised before we begin.
 If content is in a copy&paste format then I will insert it while building pages.
 Otherwise I may insert dummy content as a placeholder that you can replace when you’re ready.
 I install a coming soon page on all WordPress and Squarespace sites so you can work on your content without people seeing it.
 I will explain how to switch it off so you can launch when ready.

 After installation, I give you two weeks to test out the design and work with your blog.
 Should any concerns arise in this time, I will do the fixes for free.
 This period is intended for finding errors and bugs, rather than changing the look or layout.
 Typically because each design goes through testing, there won’t be any errors.
 If you cause a problem by editing/messing with code, you will have to hire me to fix it at our hourly fee.